 Are spaces still available?
 Yes, we still have spaces available.
 We will announce RIGHT HERE, at this point on this web page, when all spaces are taken.
 If you do not see a note right here saying how all spaces are booked, then yes, we still have room, and you are encouraged to register.

-Refunds: If you sign up for the event and have to cancel for any reason, you will receive 50% of your total payment back [sent by check or PayPal].
+Refunds: If you sign up for the event and have to cancel for any reason at any time, you will receive 50% of your total payment back [sent by check or PayPal or CC refund].
 The other 50% is nonrefundable and will not be returned, and helps the workshop ensure that only those truly interested in the limited spacing sign up for the event.
-(Please note that query editing payments and manuscript editing payments are completely non-refundable if the instructor has already edited your letter.)
+(Please note that query editing payments and manuscript editing payments are completely non-refundable if the instructor has already started edited your work.)